Tythos/ouroboros/TASKS.md

 2. The appropriate changes are made, including verification via linting and building

-3. Finally, tests are evaluated and the operator confirms correct visual appearance (when relevant) of the expected result
+3. Finally, tests are evaluated and the *operator confirms* correct visual appearance (when relevant) of the expected result

 ## Backlog

 ### Epic 1: 3D Foundation

-- [ ] Good intermediate extraction of "renderable" model into an object / scene graph node struct

 - [ ] Add in-module tests as features are built (gl, renderer, resources, shader)